 Have more questions about your clear aligners?

 We have the answers!
 Call 509-593-8349 for our Spokane office or 509-593-8351 for our Spokane Valley office.
-You can also request an appointment online.
 We’re always happy to help you with your dental questions as well as to set up follow-up appointments to check on your progress with your aligners.